tinacms/tina.io/content/blog/gatsby-tina-101.md

 ### Installing Tina

-Like most things in the Javascript world, we can install the packages we need with `npm` or `yarn`.
+Like most things in the JavaScript world, we can install the packages we need with `npm` or `yarn`.
 Use whichever package manager is relevant for your project.

 ```bash
 # With npm